Professor: Dr. Scott

 PROJECT DUE -- 16th week

 Project will be some application of image enhancement, restoration or coding/compression technique to digital image(s).
-Software will be written in the C programming language to implement the image processing method.
+Software will be written in Matlab or C/C++ to implement the image processing method.

 WEEK |